Yashwanth-K/Kaggle-Competation-Google-Analytics-Customer-Revenue-Prediction/README.md

 <font color=green>Light GBM is a gradient boosting framework that uses tree based learning algorithm.</font>
 ```
-Light GBM grows tree vertically while other algorithm grows trees horizontally meaning that Light GBM grows tree leaf-wise while other algorithm grows level-wise.
+Light GBM grows tree vertically while other algorithm grows trees horizontally meaning that Light GBM grows tree leaf-wise while other<br> algorithm grows level-wise.
 It will choose the leaf with max delta loss to grow.
 When growing the same leaf, Leaf-wise algorithm can reduce more loss than a level-wise algorithm.
 ```
 Light GBM is prefixed as ‘Light’ because of its high speed.
-Light GBM can handle the large size of data and takes lower memory to run.<br> Another reason of why Light GBM is popular is because it focuses on accuracy of results.
-LGBM also supports GPU learning and thus<br> data scientists are widely using LGBM for data science application development.
+Light GBM can handle the large size of data and takes lower memory to run.
+Another reason of why Light GBM is popular is because it focuses on accuracy of results.
+LGBM also supports GPU learning and thus data scientists are widely using LGBM for data science application development.

 **Evaluation**

 Compute the evaluation metric on the validation data.
-Do a sum for all the transactions of the user and then do a log transformation on top.Make the values less than 0 to 0 as transaction revenue can only be 0 or more.
+Do a sum for all the transactions of the user and then take a log transformation on top.Make the values less than 0 to 0 as transaction revenue can only be 0 or more.
 ```
 print(np.sqrt(metrics.mean_squared_error(np.log1p(pred_df_val["transactionRevenue"].values), np.log1p(pred_df_val["PredictedRevenue"].values))))
 ```